Recycling donated bikes to raise money for charity.

 - Almsford Family Fun Day, Sunday 20th May.
 We will be offering free basic bike repairs and advice, plus we will have some fun bikes to try out and some bike related games to play

 - Spring Bank Holiday weekend in Westcliffe Hall.
 We will be offering free basic bike repairs, information, bike sales, competitions and refreshments

 - Puncture repair training: We will be running some short classes on how to check your bike and repair a puncture.
-These will be 1000-1200 on Friday 1st and Saturday 2nd June.
+These will be 1000-1200 on Friday 1st.
 You will need to sign up for these by email via the Contact Us page.

 - Sunday 3rd June we will be by the Bilton entrance to the Greenway track to Ripley.
 We will be doing bike checks and basic repairs and we will have a few fun bikes to try out.

 Check out the fun video compilation put together by Cycling UK and photographer Joolze Dymon at last year’s events: